There are lots of different types of goldfish food. Including flake food, pellets, bloodworm and brine shrimp.

 The negative side of feeding flakes is the potential for the fish to gulp air when eating them.
 Also, they don’t last as long once opened, so feeding pellets can often be cheaper in the long term.

 Obviously, the nutritional content of the food is the most important factor to consider.
-Whether you choose pellets or flakes, you should only buy premium, quality foods that are designed especially for goldfish, such as these advanced nutrition flakes, or these sinking pellets.
+Whether you choose pellets or flakes, you should only buy premium, quality foods that are designed especially for goldfish.